PatilPrajakta14/TPO-s-Virtual-Assistant/README.md

 Admin Dashboard:
 Admin can view all appointments via /adminappointment.

-Routes
+### Routes
 Here are some key routes defined in the application:

-/

-Renders the homepage (index.html).
+- / : Renders the homepage (index.html)
-/signup (GET, POST)

-User registration endpoint; creates a new user record in the database.
+- /signup (GET, POST) : User registration endpoint; creates a new user record in the database
-/login (GET, POST)

-User login endpoint; verifies email and password using secure hash functions.
+- /login (GET, POST) : User login endpoint; verifies email and password using secure hash functions
-/logout

-Logs out the current user.
+- /logout : Logs out the current user
-/admin (GET, POST)

-Admin login endpoint; verifies admin credentials as stored in config.json.
+- /admin (GET, POST) : Admin login endpoint; verifies admin credentials as stored in config.json
-/adminlogout

-Logs out the admin (ensure session key consistency).
+- /adminlogout : Logs out the admin (ensure session key consistency)
-/appointment (GET, POST)

-Allows users to schedule an appointment; sends a confirmation email upon booking.
+- /appointment (GET, POST) : Allows users to schedule an appointment; sends a confirmation email upon booking
-/adminappointment

-Displays all appointments to the admin.
+- /adminappointment : Displays all appointments to the admin
-/feedback (GET, POST)

-Submits user feedback to the database.
+- /feedback (GET, POST) : Submits user feedback to the database
-/others (GET, POST)

-Stores additional trainer data in the tr table.
+- /others (GET, POST) : Stores additional trainer data in the tr table
-/test

-A test route to check database connectivity.
+- /test : A test route to check database connectivity

 ### Contact
 For any issues, suggestions, or contributions, please feel free to open an issue or contact the author directly.